-Opt for a beer tasting flight, or commit with a pint from one of O.H.S.O.
+Opt for a beer-tasting flight, or commit to a pint from one of O.H.S.O.
 Brewery + Distillery’s many taps.
 Sit inside with the eclectic industrial; design, or enjoy the Arizona sunshine on their expansive patio.
 Looking to inject some more fun?
 O.H.S.O.
 Brewery + Distillery has plenty of lawn games available out on their patio.

 All this beer and competition got you hungry?
 O.H.S.O.
 Brewery + Distillery serves up great burgers, wings, and tacos.
 Spend a couple of hours here in the afternoon or enjoy a great night out with friends, new and old!

 Need a morning pick-me-up to start your day in Scottsdale off right?
 Local java experts know that there’s no better spot to get your morning cup of Joe than Cartel Roasting Co.

 Located in the heart of Scottsdale’s Old Town, Cartel Roasting Co. is the perfect spot to sit and chill out.
 Work from the coffee shop, relax, and people watch or stock up on caffeine before exploring the city.
 With plenty of comfy seating, chilled bohemian vibes, and friendly staff, it’s a must-visit when you’re in Scottsdale.

 Don’t forget to pick up a bag or two of their delicious coffee before you leave.
 Enjoy a taste of Scottsdale even when you’re back at home!

 Looking for a delicious dinner spot with a Scottsdale Old West twist?
 One of the most popular things to do in Scottsdale, AZ, is to make a reservation at Roaring Fork.